-- Be a California resident. - Apply with the 2017-2018 FAFSA (Free Application for Federal Student Aid) online at www.fafsa.gov. - Demonstrate minimum need threshold of \$1,104.00 based upon FAFSA data. - The "minimum need" threshold will be established annually by the California Community College Chancellor's Office.
-The minimum need threshold shall be in effect for 2017-2018.
+- Be a California resident. - Apply with the 2019-2020 FAFSA (Free Application for Federal Student Aid) online at www.fafsa.gov. - Demonstrate minimum need threshold of \$1,104.00 based upon FAFSA data. - The "minimum need" threshold will be established annually by the California Community College Chancellor's Office.
+The minimum need threshold shall be in effect for 2019-2020.

-CCCApply online BOG Fee Waiver application is available for BOG Fee Waiver A & B. Refer to the CCCApply online BOG fee waiver application.
+CCCApply online CCPG application is available for CCPG A & B. Refer to the CCCApply online CCPG application.